ziegenhain-lab/VCID/README.md

 ## Abstract

-This pipeline is called VCID, which stands for cell cell interaction decomposition.
-It is a pipeline for analyzing cell-cell interactions.
-The main purpose of this pipeline is to analyze cell-cell interactions by analyzing single-cell transcriptome data.
+This pipeline is called VCID, which stands for cell cell interaction deconvoluting.
+It is a pipeline for analyzing cell-cell interactions with single-cell transcriptome data.
-In order to see the flowchart, it is recommended to use Mermaid Editor in Vscode
+For downstream analysis code, please refer to: https://github.com/ziegenhain-lab/T-cell-dynamics-analysis

 Note: This pipeline is still under development 2025.6.21